MartinTrappe/pycma_mit/README.md

 ## Overview

-`pycma_mit` launches multiple parallel CMA-ES runs (via `concurrent.futures`), collects the best-of-generation fitness values, and saves logs and plots in a timestamped `data/` folder.
+`pycma_mit` launches multiple parallel CMA-ES runs (via `concurrent.futures`), tracks the best fitness value of each run, and saves timestamped logs and plots in the automatically created `data/` folder.

 **Key outputs:**

 - data for best fitness trajectory
 - log of all output
 - PDF plot of optimization progress of all runs
-- Backup copy of the script
+- Automatic backup copy of the script at execution time

 ## Author